-A significant subset of patients had clinical markers of serious illness such as significant tachycardia (10.8%) or tachypnoea (14.5%), low oxygen saturation (11.7%) or fever (9.7%), although hypotension was uncommon (4.7%).
+A significant subset of patients had clinical markers of serious illness such as significant tachycardia (10.8%) or tachypnea (14.5%), low oxygen saturation (11.7%), or fever (9.7%), although hypotension was uncommon (4.7%).
 This is as was expected as ED is a major point of access for patients with acute severe illness.

-The high use of chest xray is unsurprising given the high proportion of cardiac or respiratory causes for dyspnoea.
-It has been the standard test for many years although accuracy of chest xray for diagnosis of heart failure and pneumonia is sub-optimal.
-[12,13] Use of advanced imaging to investigate for pulmonary embolism was uncommon (4%) with a diagnostic yield of just over 25%.
-This is in stark contrast to US studies which report a diagnostic yield of approximately 10%.
-[14,15].
-Whether ths reflects differences in adherence to diagnostic algorithms guiding advanced imaging or under-investigation is unclear.
-Despite growing evidence of its accuracy and utility [13,16], lung ultrasound was uncommonly used in our cohort.
-Reasons may include that this is an emerging technology and not yet widely accepted and small numbers of clinicians trained in its use.
+The high use of chest x-ray is unsurprising given the high proportion of cardiac or respiratory causes for dyspnea.
+It has been the standard test for many years although accuracy of chest x-ray for diagnosis of heart failure and pneumonia is suboptimal.^{12,13} Use of advanced imaging to investigate for pulmonary embolism was uncommon (4%) with a diagnostic yield of just over 25%.
+This is in stark contrast to U.S. studies that report a diagnostic yield of approximately 10%.14,15 Whether this reflects differences in adherence to diagnostic algorithms guiding advanced imaging or under investigation is unclear.
+Despite growing evidence of its accuracy and utility,^{13,16} lung ultrasound was uncommonly used in our cohort.
+Reasons may include that this is an emerging technology and not vet widely accepted and small numbers of clinicians trained in its use.
 We would expect use of this bedside imaging modality to increase in the future.
 Use of other tests was roughly concordant with the distribution of final diagnoses.
 A notable exception is the use of natriuretic peptide analysis which is significantly lower than the proportion of patients with an ED diagnosis of heart failure.
-Our study was not designed to assess reasons for this however they may include difficulties accessing the test in a timely manner, local hospital protocols and persisting belief among emergency clinicians that they are useful with respect to ED management only in selected cases of ongoing diagnostic uncertainty.
+Our study was not designed to assess reasons for this; however, they may include difficulties accessing the test in a timely manner, local hospital protocols, and persisting belief among emergency clinicians that they are useful with respect to ED management only in selected cases of ongoing diagnostic uncertainty.

-This data has important implications for physician education.
-Currently emergency clinicians develop their understanding of the breadth of causes of dyspnoea (other than cardiac or respiratory) and the complexity of management in patients with co-morbidity through clinical education and experience.
-This data proves important information to inform less experienced emergency clinicians, clinicians outside ED and those responsible for education of trainee specialists of the complexity of the diagnosis and management of these patients.
+These data have important implications for physician education.
+Currently, emergency clinicians develop their understanding of the breadth of causes of dyspnea (other than cardiac or respiratory) and the complexity of management in patients with comorbidity through clinical education and experience.
+These data prove that important information to inform less experienced emergency clinicians, clinicians outside ED, and those responsible for education of trainee specialists of the complexity of the diagnosis and management of these patients.
 While sometimes considered a lower level of evidence, descriptive data forms an important element of the body of evidence and an important basis for future research questions.
-Given the paucity of data regarding dyspnoea in ED, this descriptive data provides an important platform for further research especially into diagnosis and management of mixed cardiorespiratory disease.
+Given the paucity of data regarding dyspnea in ED, these descriptive data provide an important platform for further research especially into diagnosis and management of mixed cardiorespiratory disease.

 Our study has some limitations that should be considered when interpreting its results.
-The study sites were located in the South East Asia/ Australasia geographical area and may not be generalizable to other regions.
+The study sites were located in the South East Asia/Australasia geographical area and may not be generalizable to other regions.
 There may also be differences in health care access (in particular cost of attending an ED) between our cohort and those from other regions that influence how local populations use EDs and what types of illness present to them.
-The diagnostic categories were based on the treating ED clinician's judgement based on information available in the ED.
+The diagnostic categories were based on the treating ED clinician's judgment based on information available in the ED.
 It is possible that, with the availability of additional information obtained during hospital admission, the final hospital diagnosis may have been different.
-This however represents the 'real world' of emergency medicine practice.
-We were unable to assess patient severity (e.g. by triage scores) as quite different triage systems are used in the participating countries.
+This, however, represents the "real world" of emergency medicine practice.
+We were unable to assess patient severity (e.g., by triage scores) as quite different triage systems are used in the participating countries.
 There is a modest amount of missing data for some data items that may have influenced the results.